-As a philosopher, writer, and co-founder of non-profits, I seek to address crucial questions.
+As a philosopher, writer, and co-founder of non-profits, I aim to help address crucial questions.
 A question is crucial if, depending on which answer we select, it drastically affects our decision-making and the direction our lives and society take.
-I am currently writing a book aiming to shed light on such questions: What should be the ethico-political priorities of our time?
+I am currently writing a book aiming to shed light on such questions: What are the ethical and political priorities of our time?
 And how can we make the maximum amount of progress on them with our limited resources?

-Suppose you’re carrying $1,000 in your pocket while walking past a pond where a child is drowning.
+Suppose you’re carrying $500 in your pocket while walking past a pond where a child is drowning.
 Do you walk in to save the child, sacrificing the money?
-If you judge saving a life more important than $1,000 worth of additional luxury goods: Yes. – But then what’s the difference to not donating thousands of dollars more to demonstrably life-saving charity?
+If you judge saving a life more important than $500 worth of additional luxury goods: Yes. – But then what’s the difference to not donating a lot more money more to demonstrably life-saving charity?

 We would not confine and mass-kill dogs for our consumption.
 But pigs are beings at least as intelligent as dogs: They answer to their names, are able to learn more commands and use mirrors.
-They are also more intelligent than some humans. – What’s the difference there?
+That also makes them more intelligent than some humans. – What’s the difference there?

-The Effective Altruism Foundation (EAF) is a think-and-do-tank with the aim of tackling the most pressing ethical issues of our time in a scientifically grounded way.
+The Effective Altruism Foundation (EAF) is a think-and-do-tank aiming to tackle the most pressing ethical issues of our time in a scientifically grounded way.
 Effective altruism is the foundation’s core concept: Our resources – time and money – are limited.
 How can we use them to prevent the most suffering and save the most lives?
-More fundamentally, which arguments do or don’t speak in favor of investing lots of resources into altruistic endeavours in the first place?
+More fundamentally, which arguments do or don’t speak in favor of investing a lot of resources into altruistic endeavours in the first place?
 EAF pursues these questions based on research in philosophy, cognitive and social psychology, and economics.

 Sentience Politics is a project aiming to do politics for all sentient beings.
 “Sentience” means the ability to have conscious experiences or feelings – especially feelings of pain and pleasure, suffering and happiness.
 This ability is characteristic of both humans and many non-human animals alike.
 It is the most basic reason why we benefit from legal rights, and are harmed in their absence.
 Sentience is therefore politically crucial – or it would be, in a more rational and compassionate world.
-Sentience Politics’ main goal is changing decision-architectures and structures that are causing comparatively huge amounts of unnecessary suffering.
-Because of its annual confinement and killing of more than 50 billion land animals, the livestock industry is probably one of the biggest easily removable sources of suffering on our planet.
-Additionally, it contributes to global instability by being among the very top causes of climate change, and is connected to world hunger and public health issues.
-Rational politics prioritizes interventions that result in positive consequences for as many areas as possible (ultimately: sentient beings), and it tends to favor interventions that are comparatively neglected (due to diminishing marginal utility of activist resources).
-Sentience Politics is currently running political initiatives for more veg options in public canteens in Switzerland’s direct democracy, with an eye on maximizing the amount of relevant public discourse through suitable media coverage.
-Another focus consists in promoting effective donating whose ethical relevance is systematically underrated.
+Sentience Politics’ main goal is changing structures that are causing comparatively large amounts of unnecessary suffering.
+With its annual confinement and killing of about 100 billion land animals, the animal farming is probably one of the biggest easily removable sources of suffering on our planet.
+Additionally, it contributes to global instability by being among the top causes of climate change, and it is connected to world hunger and public health issues.
+Rational politics prioritizes interventions that result in positive consequences for as many sentient beings as possible, and it tends to favor interventions that are comparatively neglected (due to diminishing marginal utility of activist resources).

 The Foundational Research Institute (FRI) is a group of scholars working to explore crucial considerations for how to reduce violence and suffering in humanity’s future, drawing on insights from computer science and mathematics, physics, philosophy, sociology and various other fields.
 Due to the possibility of space colonization and artificial superintelligence, future suffering could be vast.
 FRI’s work is guided by the moral view that the avoidance of intense suffering and dystopian scenarios should take moral priority (Suffering-Focused Ethics, SFE), given that the risks of astronomical suffering (s-risks) are very real.